mint-metrics/mojito-website/website/docs/js-delivery-hosting-s3-cf.md

 -   `Use Origin Cache Headers` is enabled
 -   `Compress objects automatically` is set to diabled

-We make these options configurable inside the gulp publishing script, instead.
+We make these options configurable inside the npm publish script, instead.

 ![Step 4](/img/js-delivery/aws/cf_4.png)